 Women enjoyed discretion and action over time Vaginal Ring

-Dapivirine vaginal ring (Picture: NIAID)
+Dapivirine vaginal ring (Image: The NIAID)

-Importance of education and partner attitudes
+Importance of partner education and attitudes

 However, there could be some anxiety about the side effects, invasiveness and lack of reversibility of long-acting products.

-Women describe the negotiation of the use of the vaginal ring with male partners.
-Partners usually had an influence, positive or negative, on the attitudes of women and the use of the ring.
+Women describe the negotiation of vaginal ring use with male partners.
+Partners generally had a positive or negative influence on women's attitudes and ring use.